sonny-burrell/sonny-burrell.github.io/content/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/martin-danelljan/
-- icon: envelope
+# - icon: envelope
-  icon_pack: fas
+#   icon_pack: fas
-  link: 'mailto:martin.danelljan@vision.ee.ethz.ch'  # For a direct email link, use "mailto:test@example.org".
+#   link: 'mailto:'  # For a direct email link, use "mailto:test@example.org".
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv